What Is ChatGPT for Coding in 2026?

 The ChatGPT vs. GitHub Copilot debate is not really a binary choice for most developers in 2026.
 Copilot is the better tool for in-editor code completion and IDE-integrated workflows.
 ChatGPT is the better tool for planning, debugging, learning, and any task that benefits from extended conversation.
 Together, they cover nearly every AI-assisted development need.

-If you use ChatGPT heavily for coding, ChatGPT Toolbox makes the experience dramatically better by adding the organization layer that ChatGPT itself lacks — folders for every project, a prompt library for your best coding prompts, and full-text search across every conversation you have ever had.
+If you use ChatGPT heavily for coding, AI Toolbox makes the experience dramatically better by adding the organization layer that ChatGPT itself lacks - folders for every project, a prompt library for your best coding prompts, and full-text search across every conversation you have ever had.
 Download it free from the Chrome Web Store.

-Last updated: February 15, 2026
+Last updated: May 29, 2026

 Key Terms

-- ChatGPT Toolbox
+- AI Toolbox

 - Free Plan